-Hyperkeratosis is the thickening of the outer layer of the skin, which contains a protein known as keratin that helps to protect the body against infiltration by water and other chemical and biological agents with which it comes in contact every day.
-This type of skin thickening is often a natural response to pressure, rubbing or irritation of the skin, although there are a number of possible causes.
+Hyperkeratosis is the thickening of the outer layer of the skin, which contains a protein known as keratin.
+Keratin helps to protect the body against infiltration by water and other chemical and biological agents with which it comes in contact every day.
+The type of skin thickening found in hyperkeratosis is often a natural response to pressure, rubbing, or irritation of the skin, although there are a number of possible causes.

 The type of hyperkeratosis is an important factor when discussing the cause of the condition.
 As such, the various forms with their likely causes are listed below:

-- Warts: small bumps caused by an infection with human papillomavirus (HPV) anywhere on the skin, often on the hands and feet.
+- Warts: Warts are small bumps caused by an infection with human papillomavirus (HPV) that can arise anywhere on the skin, often on the hands and feet.

-- Corns: build up of dead skin cells caused by repeated friction or pressure to the toes or other areas.
+- Corns: Corns are a build-up of dead skin cells caused by repeated friction or pressure to the toes or other areas.

-- Calluses: accumulation of dead skin cells due to repeated friction or pressure on the soles of the feet, palms of the hands of other areas.
+- Calluses: Calluses are an accumulation of dead skin cells due to repeated friction or pressure on the soles of the feet, palms of the hands, or other areas.

-- Chronic eczema: inflammation of the skin caused by allergies, irritants or other triggers.
+- Chronic eczema: Chronic eczema is associated with inflammation of the skin caused by allergies, irritants, or other triggers.

-- Lichen planus: lacy white patches inside the mouth or itchy, scaly, violaceous patches on the skin caused by an abnormal immune system response.
+- Lichen planus: This condition is characterized by lacy white patches inside the mouth and/or itchy, scaly, and violaceous patches on the skin caused by an abnormal immune system response.

-- Actinic keratosis: flat, red patches of skin caused by excessive exposure to ultraviolet radiation from sunlight.
+- Actinic keratosis: Actinic keratosis is characterized by flat, red patches of skin caused by excessive exposure to ultraviolet (UV) radiation from sunlight.

-- Seborrheic keratosis: small brown or black spots anywhere on the skin with no known cause.
+- Seborrheic keratosis: This condition is associated with small brown or black spots anywhere on the skin with no known cause.

-- Inherited conditions: thick, scaly skin caused by genetic susceptibility.
+- Inherited conditions: Other inherited hyperkeratosis conditions involve the development of thick and scaly skin caused by genetic susceptibility.

 People who have dentures are more likely to have problems related to hyperkeratosis in the mouth.
 This is because ill-fitting dentures may rub against the skin in the mouth and cause the condition.

-In some cases, hyperkeratosis can occur on skin that has not been irritated or exposed to an infection.
-In such a case it may be caused by an inherited condition.
+In some cases, hyperkeratosis can occur on skin that has not been irritated or previously exposed to an infection.
+In such a case, it may be caused by an inherited condition.
 The signs of inherited keratosis usually begin in infancy or childhood and can affect large areas of the body.
-A widespread, thick, scaly area is a characteristic sign of this type of hyperkeratosis.
+A widespread, thick, and scaly area is a characteristic sign of this type of hyperkeratosis.

 However, people with no family history of epidermolytic hyperkeratosis are often affected, and a spontaneous gene mutation is thought to account for approximately half of all cases of the condition.